Glad You are here

-When a young boy, participating in his first ever battle, sees a girl moving on the ground, he chooses to disobey the royal command and risks his life, and possibly the lives of his family when he saves the girl by hiding her until he can get her to a family of shepherds.
-“Spare No One” is the story of that girl and her journey to rebuild a life that was destroyed and her determination to avenge that wrong.”
+When a sixteen-year-old boy participating in his first-ever battle sees a girl moving on the ground, he disobeys the royal command, risking his life and possibly the lives of his family.
+“Spare No One” is the story of that girl and her journey to rebuild a broken life and the boy that spared her.

 Writer’s cramp is a form of authoritis.”

 “Either write something worth reading or do something worth writing.”